-

 Life Span

 The Catahoula Bulldog is a cross between a Catahoula Leopard Dog and an American Bulldog.
-Although a mixed-breed dog can take on any combination of traits from one or both parent breeds, a Catahoula Bulldog tends to be a loyal, loving, and hard-working dog that can take on a variety of jobs and still fit right in at home with their family.
+Although a mixed-breed dog can take on any combination of traits from one or both parent breeds, and socialization makes a big difference, a Catahoula Bulldog tends to be a loyal, loving, and hard-working dog that can take on a variety of jobs and still fit right in at home with their family.

 The American Kennel Club does not currently recognize the Catahoula Bulldog, but other notable dog organizations do.
-There is a National Catahoula Bulldog Registry and they are also recognized by the Designer Breed Registry.
+There is a National Catahoula Bulldog Registry, and these dogs are also recognized by the Designer Breed Registry, the American Canine Association, the International Designer Canine Registry, and the Dog Registry of America.

 As with any dog breed, they are sensitive to heat.
 Their thin coat can also make them sensitive to cold.
 So, they may need to dress up with some winter dog products to stay warm when the temperatures drop.
 They also do not like to be left alone for long periods of time.

 Also, because they tend to have a high prey drive, they also have an urge to chase and follow interesting smells.
 Because of this, it’s generally best to only let them off-leash in securely fenced areas.
-Even if they are well-trained off-leash, they may still ignore your recall commands when faced with an interesting smell or chase.
+Even if they are well-trained off-leash, they may still ignore your recall commands when faced with an interesting smell or the excitement of a chase.

-With a Catahoula Bulldog, potential health concerns to be aware of include hip dysplasia, eye conditions, thyroid issues, and kidney disease.
+With a Catahoula Bulldog, potential health concerns to be aware of can include hip dysplasia, eye conditions, thyroid issues, and kidney disease.
+They can also be prone to allergies and dry nose.
 Deafness in one or both ears and blindness can also be common in older dogs of this breed.

-Reputable breeders will screen their dogs to avoid passing on issues, so don’t be afraid to ask about the health history of both of the parents.
+Good breeding practices and the health of the parents make a big difference in Catahoula Bulldog puppies.
+Reputable breeders will screen their dogs to avoid passing preventable issues to puppies, so don’t be afraid to ask about the health history of both parents.
 You can also ask to see the results or clearances from any health tests that have been done.

 The Catahoula Bulldog is highly intelligent and eager to please.
 This means they are generally obedient and pick up on things quickly.
 But, they can be stubborn at times and are intelligent enough to get away with things if you let them.